rtibbles/kolibri-exercise-perseus-plugin/README.rst

 1. Follow the instructions above to installing the plugin for development.
 2. From the Kolibri directory run the frontend build command.
-3. update `setup.py` to a newer version.
+3. Update `setup.py` to a newer version.
 4. Terminal move to the root level of repo dir and run the following command to publish to PyPi::

     make release